This annual list of the best apparel and accessories retail franchises was revised and updated on January 25, 2022.

-Part of the Winmark family of brands that includes such franchises as Music Go Round, Once Upon A Child, Style Encore, and Play It Again Sports, Plato’s Closet was founded in 1998 and has been franchising since 1999.
-The chain ranks #97 on Entrepreneur magazine’s Franchise 500 list.
-The number of locations has more than doubled over the past 9 years from 226 in 2008 to the current total of 472, of which 24 are located outside the U.S.
+Plato’s Closet is part of the Winmark family of brands that includes such resale franchises as Music Go Round, Once Upon A Child, Style Encore, and Play It Again Sports.
+Founded by Lynn and Dennis Blum in Columbus, Ohio in 1998 and franchising since 1999, the number of locations has plateaued in recent years at the current total of 486 (up from the previously reported total of 481), none of which are company-owned and 34 of which are located outside the US.

 2. Clothes Mentor

-Pro Image Sports ranks #110 on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1985 by brothers Chad and Kevin Olsen in Salt Lake City, Utah and franchising since 1986, the number of locations has expanded in recent years from 75 in 2011 to the current total of 133, of which 3 are located outside the U.S.
+Founded in 1985 by brothers Chad and Kevin Olsen in Salt Lake City, Utah and franchising since 1986, the number of locations has expanded in recent years from 88 in 2012 to the last known reported total of 131 in 2018, of which none were company-owned and three were located outside the US.